 Work with an ESA member to determine if you have any threats, vulnerabilities, or criminal risk to your property.
 If you are on a corner lot next to a heavily traveled road or your yard backs up to a creek, you will have different security needs than a centrally located house with limited accessibility.
 A security survey can be a helpful method for determining exactly what security measures are already in place and what needs to be done to meet your standards of property protection and the risk you are willing to assume.
 Don’t forget to note the age of any current security systems.
 Technology in the electronic security industry is changing constantly; additional functionality and the value of an updated system is worth the cost.

-DETERMINE THE RIGHT SECURITY MEASURES: Not every security option is ideal for every situation.
+DETERMINE THE RIGHT SECURITY MEASURES: If you want to feel safer in your home, there are lots of things both you and the HOA, can do.
+Not every security option is ideal for every situation so you need to think very carefully before implementing anything.
 Obviously, there are things that you need to do to protect your house that HOA definitely wouldn’t do.
 Things like getting a Residential Locksmith Miami to install a more secure lock on your door is a must but what things can you bring up to the HOA?
 Well, you certainly don’t want to duplicate anything you are already paying for in your HOA dues.
 If the HOA maintains lamp posts linked to motion sensors, installing your own may be unnecessary.
 The right security methods can give you control over your environment and even increase property value.
 The key to finding the right security specifically for you and your property lies in the professional help you seek.
 An ESA member company specializing in residential properties has the knowledge and expertise in evaluating your needs and navigating building codes, and HOA limitations.
 Their access to technology that fits your needs is a resource you can bring to initiate an HOA approval process.

 By nature, the partnership with an HOA can be stressful, but being prepared and realistic in your requests are the ideal starting point.
 Understand the HOA and the rules that govern your community, have a clear grasp of the measures you are already paying for and seek professional help from an ESA member company to determine what security measures are right for you.
 HOA’s have an intrinsic nature to protect your homes’ value, and this means keeping property safe; you are in this together!
 No one is saying you should update your Facebook relationship status to married but you could at least change it to “in a relationship.”